The webOS TV UX checklist provides mandatory and recommended guidelines for webOS TV UX, which you should know about when developing webOS TV apps.

-You must follow the mandatory guidelines to pass the app QA and to launch your app to LG Content Store.
-Also, you should follow the recommended guidelines to avoid users’ confusion and to maintain a unified look and feel.
+You must follow the mandatory guidelines to pass the app QA and launch your app to LG Content Store.
+Also, you should follow the recommended guidelines to avoid users’ confusion and maintain a unified look and feel.

 Should all navigation keys be operable on an app?